 Have a great warming winter!

 Yes yes…. it is almost one year since I wrote here for the last time.
-I have a critical year, many vicissitudes my destiny held for me, and there more to come.
-Through all this time I never stopped to ponder about my musical activity as a music curator and editor, one that I find interesting and inspiring.
-This time I chose to deal with a primary music genre, one that can accidently be considered as marginal to my musical environment (of course not).
-The ones that follow this blog and could get an impression of esoteric or eclectic taste that I possess, a taste that not always please fastidious ears.
-This time I deal with much more widespread domain: I’m talking about Rock, and especially Classic Rock.
-It leaks through the roots of the Blues to some more rough zones that are characterized by intensive use of the Overdrive effect (Or Distortion God forbid.
+I have a critical year, many vicissitudes my destiny held for me, and there are more to come.
+Through all this time I never stopped pondering about my musical activity as a music curator and editor, one that I find interesting and inspiring.
+This time I chose to deal with a primary music genre, one that can accidently be considered as marginal to my musical environment (of course it is not).
+The ones that follow this blog and may get an impression of esoteric or eclectic taste that I possess, a taste that not always please fastidious ears.
+This time I deal with a much more widespread musical domain: I’m talking about Rock, and especially Classic Rock.
+It leaks from the roots of the Blues to some more rough zones that are characterized by intensive use of the Overdrive effect (Or Distortion God forbid.
 Personally I prefer the sourness sound of the Fuzz effect between these options).
-And though this domain goes further the standard harmonies and patterns of the Blues, which the original Rock music is based on.
+Hence, this domain goes beyond the standard harmonies and patterns of the Blues, on which the original Rock music is based.